2025 Bulacan local elections: Provincial Board

-All 6 Districts of Bulacan, along with the lone district of San Jose del Monte, will elect members of the Bulacan Provincial Board.
+All 6 Districts of Bulacan, along with the lone district of San Jose del Monte, elected members of the Bulacan Provincial Board.
 All districts send two board members each.
-Election is via plurality-at-large voting; a voter can vote up to the maximum number of board members his district is sending.
+Election was via plurality-at-large voting; a voter can vote up to the maximum number of board members his district sends.

 Since a Supreme Court ruling in 2023 on provincial board representation for component cities that have their own legislative districts, the Bulacan Provincial Board is composed of 18 board members, 14 of whom are elected.